gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 INV
 ```

-An object can be given a `name` (which is a system action), which allows the object to descrive how it would like to be identified by the parser.
-You can give objects more than one name, for example `the player` and `me` above, so that it can be matched by different words, ie synonyms.
+An object can be given a `name` (which is a system action), which allows the object to describe how it would like to be identified by the command parser.
+You can give objects more than one name, for example `the player` and `me`, so that it can be matched by different words, ie _synonyms._

-When an object is printed out, it will either be printed as its `name` or you can override this with `label`, eg;
+When an object is printed out, it will either be textified by its `name` or you can override this with `label`, eg;

 ```
 PHIPPS@ THING
 * name
-phipps
+mr phipps
 * label
 Mr. Phipps
 ```

 Use `label` in cases where titles and forced ajectives are needed.

-Adjectives can be put in with the `name`
+Adjectives can be put in with `name`

 ```
 BODY@ THING